-Alternative B is the amended layout that adopts an aquatic buffer area to consider the aquatic sensitivities of the site (Figure 5).
+Alternative B is the amended layout that adopts an aquatic buffer area to consider the aquatic sensitivities of the site (Figure 4).
 The houses and community area in this alternative have been set back from the aquatic habitat.
-There will be no terrace bank transformation or infilling activities within the buffer and the swimming pool has been removed from the plan.
+There will be no terrace bank transformation or infilling activities within the buffer.